Aeth-er/Rage_and_ParaSyght/README.md

 <details>
   <summary>ParaSyght Python</summary>

-1. Click on the green "Code" button and then click on "Download ZIP"
-2. Open the zip file and Extract All Files
+1. Open the zip file and Extract All Files
-3. Click on the directory named ParaSyght and then the folder named ParaSyght Python
+2. Click on the directory named ParaSyght and then the folder named ParaSyght Python
-4. Click on then file named `setup.bat`.
+3. Click on then file named `setup.bat`.
 This should download all python modules
-5. Click on the file named `parasyght.py`
+4. Click on the file named `parasyght.py`

 * Feel free to DM me on Discord for help.
 My Username is Aether#8160 and this is [My Server](https://discord.gg/6qsuxwRq73)
 </details>